We use cookies for statistical purposes.

 If during that time no objection is registered, the Court reschedules the application for proof in a maximum of 30 days, while an announcement is made in the Government Gazette and a regional newspaper mentioning the data when the liquidation hearing is appointed.

 Any interested party must give a 24-hour notice to the attorneys of the applicant before making a representation in relation to the application in Court.
 Any objections are resolved on a specific date, appointed by the Court.
-If there are no complaints, the Court will take a decision in a maximum of 3 days.
+If there are no complaints, the Court will make a decision in a maximum of 3 days.
 The Order is submitted to the Companies Registrar and the company.
-The Companies Registrar must publish the decision in the Government gazette and appoint an examiner.
+The Companies Registrar must publish the decision in the Government Gazette and appoint an examiner.

 The liquidator must be appointed by the Court and has the bellow attributions: representing the company instead of the former management, performing any activities that may help the liquidation process, appointing an assistant advocate, paying all the creditors in full, selling (if necessary) the company’s assets in public auctions and appointing agents for the actions that cannot be performed by him.
 After covering all the debts, the Court decides to dissolve the Cypriot company.